klcodanr/apache-release-info/README.md

 # Sling Release Info

-Aggregates each months Sling Releases and release notes and creates a page in a Sling CMS instance with the release information.
+Aggregates each month's Apache Sling Releases and release notes and creates a page in a Sling CMS instance with the release information.

 ## Use